28th November 2006, Day 253

 As a result of the way the Carabineros tackled the riots, the general director of Carabineros dismissed ten officers including the Special Forces Prefect and his deputy.

 The things which shock me about the uprising are two-fold.
 Firstly the organisation and scale of the mobilisation coupled with the age of those organising (average age 16) is a surprise.
 Mobile phones, text messaging and email were the tools they employed.
 There is a related article about how the children organised themselves here, which contains links to the various student's blog sites divided by school.
 It is notably creative, spontaneous and encouraging.
 There are some particularly striking photos here.
+The strike of the 30th of May comprised up to a million students!
+I find this quite staggering for a movement which was barely a month old by the time it successfully mobilised a generation of children.

 Secondly they have, to some extent, won.
 After Bachelet's reforms, hastily announced on 1st June, subsequent delays in introducing legislation are almost over.
 According to my friend 'legislation has been passed regarding scholarships for the PSU(university entry exam), it is now free for the poorest half.
 The reduced bus fare for school kids now runs 24 hours.'
 Criminal charges against individual student leaders were dropped.
 My friend points out this may have been to prevent a student backlash.
 Some of these Assembly leaders were extremely young, such as María Jesús Sanhueza, an outspoken 16 year old Communist.